tonedefdev/microservice_app/README.md

 []
 ```

-This is the expected output as the .NET Core Web API uses an in memory database, so there is nothing found...yet!
-Congratulations, as we have just deployed two services to our cluster using Helm, and exposed our API using ingress-nginx so that our front end can interact with it once deployed.
-Let's do that now!
+This is the expected output as the .NET Core Web API uses an in-memory database, so there is no data to be returned!
+We have just deployed two services to our cluster using Helm, and exposed our API using ingress-nginx so that our front end can interact with it once deployed.
+Let's do that now so we can actually use the API service.

 ## Deploy the React Front End
 Everything for the React front end has already been packaged for Helm and can be found in the **artifacts** directory.
 We'll need to navigate to the **artifacts** directory and run the following Helm command to deploy the service: